Mrs F. R. Phillips: Biography

 Impresario Charles Morton described her as a "rich-toned acting vocalist".
 A review in The Era in 1872 said of her: "This lady has been long before the public and she is, without question, one of that public's greatest favourites.
 Strange to say, she has achieved her position without the aid of a good voice...
 [But] Mrs Phillips has a style peculiarly her own and her songs are invariably so well written and are given with such expression that she never fails to take her audience by storm."

 In later years, she performed as Ma Phillips.
-She gave her final performance in 1887, and died in Lambeth in 1899.
+She gave her final performance in 1887, and died in Lambeth, on 10 December 1899, aged 68 or 69.